swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 }
 ```

-The `process(on:)` function is actor-isolated to its `locationActor` parameter.
+The `process(on:)` function is actor-isolated to its `locationActor` parameter,
-This means its formal isolation is that of the passed-in actor instance.
+Its formal isolation is that of the passed-in actor instance.
 However, the for await-in loop implicitly calls the `nonisolated` asynchronous `produce` function-type parameter to receive the next element.

 As a result, `process(on:)` continuously hops off and back onto `locationActor` for each iteration.